 Ans.
-Zero-rated supplies have been covered within taxable supplies for the purpose of allowing input tax credit.
-The scope of zero-rated supply is provided in the Integrated Goods and Services Tax Act which includes even exempt supplies.
+No. Zero-rated supplies have been covered within taxable supplies for the purpose of allowing input tax credit.
+Moreover, IGST Act specifically allows availment of input tax credit for making zero rated supplies, notwithstanding that such supply may be exempt.

-- Q 22.
+Q 22.
 Which of the following is included for computation of taxable supplies for the purpose of availing credit?

 - (a) Zero-rated supplies

 - (b) Exempt supplies

 - (c) Both

-- Ans.
+Ans.
 Zero rated supplies.

-- Q 23.
+Q 23.
 Where goods or services received by a registered person are used partly for the purpose of business and partly for other purposes, whether the input tax credit is available to the person?

 Ans.
 The input tax credit of goods or services or both attributable only to the purpose of business can be taken by registered person.
-The manner of calculation of eligible credit would be provided by rules.
+The manner of calculation of eligible credit is provided in rules.